DavidWeiland/20210924_Sportsee/README.md

 ### `yarn start`

-#### Running app in developpemtn mode
+#### Running app in development mode

-Runs the app in the development mode.\
+##### Runs the app in the development mode
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

-The page will reload if you make edits.\
+##### The page will reload if you make edits
 You will also see any lint errors in the console.

 #### Folders Structure

-le dossier src contient les éléments de développement de l’application :
+The src folder contains the development elements of the application :
-- /assets : Images (logo) et Icons de l’application
+- /assets : Images (logo) and Icons of the application
-- /components : composants de l’application (graphs et menu)
+- /components : components of the application (graphs and menu)
-- /pages : Home(choix de l’utilisateur) ou Dashboard (reprend les composants) ou Error(404)
+- /pages : Home(user's choice) or Dashboard (includes components) or Error(404)
 - /utils : hooks, styles
-- index.jsx : ReactDom avec Router
+- index.jsx : ReactDom with Router

 ### `yarn test`